biocorecrg/RNAseq_course_2019/docs/alnpractical.md

 ## Aligning the reads to the genome (and counting them at the same time!)
 To use **STAR** for the read alignment (default --runMode option), we have to specify the following options:
-* the index directory (--genomeDir)
+* the index directory (**--genomeDir**)
-* the read files (--readFilesIn)
+* the read files (**--readFilesIn**)
-* if reads are are compressed or not (--readFilesCommand)
+* if reads are compressed or not (**--readFilesCommand**)

-The following options are optional"
+The following options are optional:
-* type of output (--outSAMtype).
+* type of output (**--outSAMtype**).
 Defaul is "BAM Unsorted"; STAR outputs unsorted Aligned.out.bam file(s).
 "The paired ends of an alignment are always adjacent, and multiple alignments of a read are adjacent as well.
 This ”unsorted” file can be directly used with downstream software such as HTseq, without the need of name sorting."
-* the path for output directory and prefix of all output files prefix (--outFileNamePrefix).
+* the path for the output directory and prefix of all output files prefix (**--outFileNamePrefix**).
 By default, this parameter is ./, i.e. all output files are written in the current directory.
-* (--quantMode).
+* (**--quantMode**).
 "With the default **TranscriptomeSAM** option STAR will output alignments translated into transcript coordinates in the Aligned.toTranscriptome.out.bam file.
 These transcriptomic alignments can be used with various transcript quantification software that require reads to be mapped to transcriptome, such as RSEM or eXpress.
 With **--quantMode GeneCounts** option STAR will count the number of reads per gene while mapping.
 A read is counted if it overlaps (1nt or more) one and only one gene.
 Both ends of the paired- end read are checked for overlaps.
 The counts coincide with those produced by htseq-count with default parameters. **This option requires annotations (GTF or GFF with –sjdbGTFfile option) used at the genome generation step, or at the mapping step.**" (from [STAR Manual](http://labshare.cshl.edu/shares/gingeraslab/www-data/dobin/STAR/Releases/FromGitHub/Old/STAR-2.5.3a/doc/STARmanual.pdf))